The Complete Guide to Singapore Expat Health Insurance

 Most insurers will require you to fill out a medical form on application and will then decide whether to cover pre-existing conditions on a case-by-case basis.

-On a rare chance, if the insurance cover your pre-existing conditions, your premiums will be much higher.
-This is a good reason for finding a good international health plan that will cover you globally from the outset of your expat journey and sticking with it through any subsequent relocations.
+On the rare chance that your pre-existing conditions are covered, your premiums will be much higher.
+This is a good reason for finding a good international health insurance that will cover you globally from the outset of your expat journey and stick with it through any subsequent relocations.

 Exclusions